 Plan Description: The State also provides postemployment medical and prescription drug benefits to employees and dependents through CalPERS under the Public Employees' Medical and Hospital Care Act, and dental benefits under the State Employees' Dental Care Act.
 Benefits are set and may be amended by the State.
 The OPEB Plan is an agent multiple-employer defined benefit OPEB plan administered by the State.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.

 The State has identified 25 separate valuation groups within the State Plan.
 For each agency and/or fund, the State Controller's Office (SCO) determined the proportion of pensionable compensation attributable to employees within these valuation groups.
-SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2021 State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.
+SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2022 and 2021 State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.

-Benefits Provided: In accordance with the California Government Code, the State generally pays 100% of the health insurance premium cost for annuitants, plus 90% of the additional premium required for the enrollment of family members of annuitants.
+Benefits Provided: In accordance with the California Government Code, the State generally pays 80% of the health insurance premium cost for annuitants, plus 80% of the additional premium required for the enrollment of family member of annuitants.
 The State generally pays all or a portion of the dental insurance premium cost for annuitants, depending upon the completed years of credited state service at retirement and the dental coverage selected.
+The maximum 2022 monthly State contribution was \$816 for one-party, \$1,548 for two-party coverage, and \$1,983 for family coverage.
 The maximum 2021 monthly State contribution was \$798 for one-party, \$1,519 for two-party coverage, and \$1,937 for family coverage.
 To be eligible for these benefits, primary government first-tier plan annuitants must retire on or after age 50 with at least five years of service, and second tier plan annuitants must retire on or after age 55 with at least 10 years of service.
 In addition, annuitants must retire within 120 days of separation from employment to be eligible to receive these benefits.